azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\.

+   >Note: Make sure to extract to this exact path.
+If you extract to a longer directory path, you will hit a Windows max 260 character path limit when you try to build the Visual Studio solution.
+You will not be able to download the NuGet packages.
+Keep the solution directory path short.

     ![In the Extract Compressed (Zipped) Folders window, files will be extracted to C:\ConciergePlus.](media/image18.png 'Extract Compressed (Zipped) Folders window')

 5. Open **ConciergePlusSentiment.sln** in the `C:\ConciergePlus\Hands-on lab\lab-files\starter-project\` folder with Visual Studio 2019.